Safety Training and Operator Training

 All personnel must have a working knowledge of, and a willingness to follow, all safety requirements.

 Safety training is required for all scanner users.
 This involves an initial on-site training session that includes a lecture, safety video, and a written quiz.
-Subsequent renewals may be processed online (see below).
+Subsequent renewals may be processed online.
 Safety training must be renewed annually by all active scanner users and safety monitors.
-If your MRI Safety training has expired, you will need to take the MRI Safety class at the IRC.

 Operator Training and After Hours Training

 To become an MRI operator, you must complete operator training, which involves four 2-hour training sessions on the MRI scanner intended for use.
-To join the next available operator training, please email Jerry Sonico firstname.lastname@example.org.
+To join the next available operator training, please email James Wallis email@example.com.

 Please note: Undergraduates are not eligible to operate the MRI scanner.
 Undergraduates are eligible to undergo safety training to become a safety monitor (see previous section).